 Mobile User Experience (UX) is not just critical to retailers in the eCommerce space but also to your non profit organization.
 In absence of an impressive UX, your app is likely to get cornered by 75.4 million of donors, the millennials.

-The millennials are the largest cohort by population in the US and, interestingly, they are the largest cohort of donors as well.
+The millennials are the largest cohort of the population in the US and, interestingly, they are the largest cohort of donors as well.
 But they are highly impatient and intolerant towards inefficiency.
-Brad Szollose, the author of Liquid Leadership and an expert on millennials say “while baby boomers were tolerant of waste, millennials hate waste and inefficiency with a passion”.
+Brad Szollose, the author of Liquid Leadership and an expert on millennials say ?while baby boomers were tolerant of waste, millennials hate waste and inefficiency with a passion?.

 1. Forcing Users to Register Before They Know Your Objectives